Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

-Nikola Jokic and the rest of the Denver Nuggets take the court versus the Miami Heat in the NBA Playoffs on Wednesday, at 8:30 PM ET.
+The Denver Nuggets, Nikola Jokic included, take the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-With prop bets available for Jokic, let's look at some stats and trends to help you find good wagers.
+With prop bets available for Jokic, let's break down some stats and trends to help you find good wagers.

 Nikola Jokic Prop Bets vs. the Heat